Best Soundbars Android Central 2020

 - Voice Adjust technology allows control voice levels for media

-If you want your first soundbar to sound great without breaking your wallet, the TaoTronics Soundbar is the best choice for you.
-You get two audio channels, Bluetooth connectivity for your phone, 3.5mm or Optical connectivity to your TV, all in a slim package.
-There's no HDMI passthrough, no smart assistants, nothing but good sound.
+If you want your first soundbar to sound great without breaking your wallet, the TaoTronics Soundbar is the best choice.
+You get three audio channels, Bluetooth connectivity for your phone, and 3.5mm or Optical connectivity to your TV, and coaxial input, all in a slim package.
+There's no HDMI passthrough or smart assistants; nothing but good sound.

-At only 25-inches across, this is an excellent option for college dorms or other rooms without a lot of space.
-And if you want to get fancy, or save some space, there are two holes for wall mounting the speaker.
+At only 36 inches across, this is an excellent option for college dorms or other rooms without a lot of space.
+And if you want to get fancy, there are two holes for wall mounting the speaker.
 For controls, you can take advantage of the buttons on the side, or the included remote so that you can get the perfect sound for the situation.

 Because this is a budget option, TaoTronics had to make some cuts in features and functionality.
 For one, there is no smart assistant support, so you'll have to rely on one of your Alexa or Google Assistant speakers for reminders.
 There is also no subwoofer included, so what you see is what you get with this soundbar, although it's to be expected.